AndreasVanBarel/PDEOpt/README.md

  - `Experiments/exp1.jl`: Basic NCG fixed sample experiment, giving an indication of the convergence speed of the optimization algorithm itself.
  - `Experiments/exp2.jl`: MLMC with finest level NCG as described in [A. Van Barel, S. Vandewalle, (2019)](https://arxiv.org/pdf/1711.02574).
  - `Experiments/exp3.jl`: MG/OPT + MLMC as described in [A. Van Barel, S. Vandewalle, (2021)](https://arxiv.org/pdf/2006.01231).
  - `Experiments/exp3_W.jl` - Same as above but with W-cycles instead of V-cycles.
-Results were published only in [my PhD (2021)](https://lirias.kuleuven.be/retrieve/638063).
+Results were published in [my PhD (2021)](https://lirias.kuleuven.be/retrieve/638063).

 # Other PDE constraints
 For completely different PDE constraints, a new solver must be provided following the ones present in `Solvers\`.
 Broadly speaking, a solver must contain a routine for solving the forward PDE, the corresponding adjoint PDE, and for evaluating the cost function.
 The existing mapping operators (prolongations and restrictions) can be reused, or new ones may be defined and set during setup.